grafana/grafana/docs/sources/administration/provisioning.md

 #### Json data

-Since all datasources dont have the same configuration settings we only have the most common ones as fields.
+Since not all datasources have the same configuration settings we only have the most common ones as fields.
 The rest should be stored as a json blob in the `json_data` field.
 Here are the most common settings that the core datasources use.

 | Name | Type | Datasource |Description |
 | ----| ---- | ---- | --- |